 (b) Following completion of the LNG Monthly Programming, as defined in Article [86].

-(C) Following the signature of a new LNG Approved Application in accordance with Article [71], where the application also authorizes the unloading of LNG cargos.
+(c) Following the signature of a new LNG Approved Application in accordance with Article [71], where the application also authorizes the unloading of LNG cargos.

 (d) In the case of cancelation of unloading of LNG Cargo, as defined in Articles [84] and [86].
 In this case, the corresponding LNG unloading Time and Temporary Storage Area shall be made available by the Operator to interested parties in accordance with the provisions of this Chapter.